 Fundraising at Title I Schools

-Title I of the Elementary and Secondary Education Act provides financial assistance to schools with high numbers or high percentages of children from low income families.
-The goal of this financial support is to ensure that all children are able to meet the state academic standards.
-Due to the high number of low income families, parent teacher groups at Title I schools are often hesitant to ask their families for fundraising dollars.
-Arguably, however, these are the school most in need of those fundraising dollars so we wanted to share some ideas for fundraising that have worked at other Title I schools.
+Title I of the Elementary and Secondary Education Act provides financial assistance to schools with high numbers or high percentages of children from low-income families.
+This financial support aims to ensure that all children can meet the state's academic standards.
+Due to the many low-income families, parent-teacher groups at Title I schools often hesitate to ask their families for fundraising dollars.
+Arguably, however, these are the school most in need of those fundraising dollars, so we wanted to share some ideas for fundraising that have worked at other Title I schools.

-This may be a bit controversial, but I've seen it echoed a number of times.
+This may be controversial, but I've seen it echoed several times.
 Just because you may have families in your school community that are low income does not mean that they don't set aside dollars for giving to their children's education.
 And so, you, as a PTA or PTO leader, shouldn't make assumptions about how people have chosen to allocate the income that they do have.
 Therefore, you should still ask.
-Make the ask, share that you're fundraising.
+Make the ask, and share that you're fundraising.
 If people can give, they will.
-You don't have to put unnecessary pressure, but definitely give that option out there.
+You don't have to put unnecessary pressure but give that option out there.

 Rely More Heavily on the Broader Community

-There are many businesses in your local neighborhood - the broader school community - that want to help.
+Many businesses in your local neighborhood - the broader school community - want to help.
 Here are the top ideas:

 Grocery Store Partnerships.
 A grocery store partnership allows your school to get a percentage of sales from a local grocer.
-A lot of the large chains have specific programs, or you can work with any smaller stores directly.
+Many large chains have specific programs, or you can work directly with smaller stores.

 Service Organization Partnerships.
-Attend a rotary club, or other service organization, meeting to meet business leaders who are looking for ways to help the local community.
-Making those connections out there in your community can really enhance the giving back to your school.
+Attend a rotary club or other service organization to meet business leaders looking for ways to help the local community.
+Making those connections in your community can enhance giving back to your school.

 Offer Classes.
 A school is a place full of teachers.
-Those teachers have skills to teach the community.
-You can ask the teachers, or even some parents in your school, to put on a class for the local community, whether it's a language class, a sewing class, an art class, there's a number of different options there.
-But putting on those classes, advertising them to the local community, again, can drive funds back to the school.
+Those teachers have the skills to teach the community.
+You can ask the teachers, or even some parents in your school, to put on a class for the local community, whether it's a language class, a sewing class, or an art class; there are several different options.
+But putting on those classes, and advertising them to the local community, again, can drive funds back to the school.

 Add an Online Element to Your Fundraising

-Whether it is a passive fundraiser or a increased view of donations on your website, you can really impact your program with an online presence.
-Starting up an online store of some sort, whether Etsy, Spiritwear/Uniforms/Apparel, or Amazon, there are lots of options that have a minimal upfront time investment and then remain open 24/7/365.
-Finally, adding a donation button to your website or directing people to where they can make donations, will allow any interested parties to donate at their convenience.
+Whether it is a passive fundraiser or an increased view of donations on your website, you can impact your program with an online presence.
+Starting up an online store, whether Etsy, Spiritwear/Uniforms/Apparel or Amazon, many options have a minimal upfront time investment and remain open 24/7/365.
+Finally, adding a donation button to your website or directing people to where they can make donations will allow any interested parties to donate at their convenience.

-We know that Title I fundraising can be challenging, and especially over the last year where a pandemic has really had an impact on the economy.
-We want to enable all schools to be able to fundraise and support the programming at their schools so that we hope some of these tips will be useful to you.
-They came from other PTA members that are in your shoes, and we wanted to share them out with you.
-If you have any ideas that you'd like to share with us, we would be happy to hear them, so please do reach out.
-And good luck in your fundraising.
+We know Title I fundraising can be challenging, especially over the last year, when a pandemic has impacted the economy.
+We want to enable all schools to fundraise and support the programming at their schools, so we hope some of these tips will be useful to you.
+They came from other PTA members in your shoes, and we wanted to share them with you.
+We would be happy to hear any ideas you'd like to share with us, so please do reach out.
+And good luck with your fundraising.